appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/displaying-data-read/README.md

 Suppose you want to display this data in a [Select](/reference/widgets/select.md) widget.
 A Select widget only accepts data as an Array in the `{ "label": "string", "value": "string" }` format in its **Options** property, so you must transform the data from the query to pass it in the required structure.

+The following example iterates over the query data and returns it in an `Array<label, value>` format:

 ```javascript
 {{
   QueryName.data.map((row) => {